V4L3/edpo-ems/README.md

 4. A reminder is sent to the customer
    **Output**: Email gets logged in the console of the notification service.
 5. Customer does not respond
-6. After 10 reminders the invoice is escalated to the legal department and the process is terminated.
+6. After 4 reminders the invoice is escalated to the legal department and the process is terminated.
+   **Output**: Command gets logged in the console of the payment service.